 The Clinic is actively developing and implementing new legal education initiatives.
 Below are some recent examples:

-Just Info Presentations.
-We create and deliver presentations and webinars on the law that are tailored to organizations’ needs.
+- Just Info: We create and deliver presentations and webinars on the law that are tailored to organizations’ needs.
 We cater to both on-campus and off-campus groups.

-Know Your Rights campaign.
-Three times a year, we hold legal information sessions at McGill.
-Keep your eyes peeled for our next iteration!
+- Know Your Rights: Three times a year, we hold legal information sessions at McGill.
+Keep your eyes peeled for our next iteration of this campaign!

-Commissioner of Oaths.
-Our Commissioner of Oaths service is currently offered remotely in accordance with the Ministère de la Justice du Québec’s guidelines for remote swearing-in during the pandemic.
-Head on over to our Commissioner of Oaths page for more info on how to schedule an appointment with a commissioner.
+- Commissioner for Oaths: Our Commissioner of Oaths service is currently offered remotely in accordance with the Ministère de la Justice du Québec’s guidelines for remote swearing-in during the pandemic.
+Head on over to our Commissioner for Oaths page for more info on how to schedule an appointment with a commissioner.